Chinese movie China Captain slammed as rip-off of Marvel films

-SINGAPORE - A Chinese web movie featuring an assortment of characters from Chinese folklore and novels has been slammed for ripping off Marvel's superhero movies.
+BEIJING • A Chinese Web movie featuring an assortment of characters from Chinese folklore and novels has been slammed for ripping off Marvel's superhero movies.

-China Captain, the title of the movie which bears similarities to Marvel's Captain America, was released on Tencent Video streaming website on May 18.
+China Captain - the title of the movie echoes Marvel's Captain America - was released on Tencent Video streaming website on May 18.

 The story tells of a group of Chinese heroes who declare war on a bunch of foreign superheroes who have encroached on their turf in China.